robinrendle/robinrendle.com/_posts/2014-09-19-what-we-talk-about-when-we-talk-about-what-we-talk-about-when-we-talk-about-making.md

 ---
+title:
-title: What we talk about when we talk about what we talk about when we talk about making
+  What we talk about when we talk about what we talk about when we talk about making
 date: 2014-09-19 14:15:00 -07:00
 tags:
-- reading
-- boundaries
-- culture
-- racism
-- communities
-- environmentalism
-- tim maly
+  - link
+extract:
-extract: "“The boundaries can be drawn wider or narrower, and with more or less care.
+  "“The boundaries can be drawn wider or narrower, and with more or less care.
   But the starting points of those boundaries are necessarily accidents of history, and history is pretty messed up.”"
 update:
 city: Plymouth
 country: UK
 ---